Contact informationFarm Address:

 Application Deadline: Applications considered year round, fall best time to apply

 Practical training in organic crop and overall farm management is offered, as well as training in tractor operation.
 Our goal is to give apprentices the opportunity to learn the skills they will need to manage their own farm.

 Educational Opportunities: Greenhouse seedling and tomato production, soil preparation, soil fertility and compost management, cultivation methods for over 40 horticultural crops, farm business management, CSA and farmers market management, weed and pest management.
-Fort Hill Farm is a member of CRAFT of Western Connecticut; apprentices will have the opportunity for monthly visits to area farms to tour the farm and hear about that farmers area of expertise (see www.bloomingfieldsfarm.com/cft_frameindex.html for more info).
+Fort Hill Farm is a member of CRAFT of Western Connecticut; apprentices will have the opportunity for monthly visits to area farms to tour the farm and hear about that farmers area of expertise please see https://westernctcraft.weebly.com for more details.

-Skills Desired: Previous farm experience is helpful but not essential, although we have found that apprentices who volunteer or work on a farm before committing to a season long apprenticeship get more out of their experience.
+Skills Desired: Previous farm experience is helpful but not essential.
+We have found that apprentices who volunteer or work on a farm before committing to a season long apprenticeship have a better idea of what to expect and get more out of their experience.
 We are looking for folks with a desire and ability to do outdoor, physical work in all kinds of weather, a sincere interest in farming, and a desire to learn more about it.

 Meals: Farm produce is available for apprentice use.
 Apprentices make their own meals.
-We have a crew lunch together most Fridays.
+We have a crew potluck or payday pizza together most Fridays.

 Housing: Apprentices can choose to find their own housing, or live next door to the farm , rent is $350 a month plus a share of the electric bill.